Designs & Orders

 The honest answer is…it depends.
 Designs with lots of satin or fill stitches don’t resize very well, so most suppliers of embroidery designs discourage resizing.
 I agree with them.

-BUT if you’re stitching a face design from Ballyhoo which are mostly outline stitches, or an in-the-hoop design that are just seams, those typically can be resized bigger or smaller by more than 20% with few issues.
+BUT if you’re stitching a face design from Ballyhoo which are mostly outline stitches, or an in-the-hoop design that are just seams, those typically can be resized bigger or smaller by as much as 50% larger or smaller with few issues.
 The stitch length will change and if you make them too small, your needles might not be able to stitch through dense stitches.

 You never know until you try.
 Always test first before you embroider on your expensive materials!